Rajpratik71/opscode-summit-2013-wiki/Tuesday-azure-1000.md

 Database agnostic - tied to Postgres?
 Tried this with hosted in Percona build of MySQL - didn't work with a database abstraction.
 Don't want to waste time doing workarounds with MySQL - also not going back to CouchDB ;-)

 Better support for node attribute debugging in [CHEF-2913](https://tickets.opscode.com/browse/CHEF-2913) - Provide tracing of attribute changes at runtime

+## Feature suggestions

+Versioned roles and environments

+Versioned databags

+Cluster definitions - add cluster as a first-class data structure (covered by John Kaiser work)

+Clean up dynamic use of EC2 nodes used, polluting the Chef server - remove nodes that are no longer provisioned, etc.  Perhaps add TTL field to node.
+Right now people need to run cron jobs to clean things up.